 Some photo tours and workshops are more strict about the schedule than concerned with your individual photography experience.
 Once again, I can’t repeat often enough.
 You need to assure yourself that the workshop you’re considering mostly a photo tour emphasizes the tour aspects, or is it a more serious in-depth photo workshop?
 You absolutely need to invest time learning about the approach before you jump on a non-refundable reservation!

 How Immersed Do You Want To Be?

 Are you the adventurous type who learns best by pushing the boundaries?
 Or are you more the “photography is a good hobby I use when I travel” type?
-Is your interest in rich cultural, historical locations where lodgings can sometime be considered “rustic” for the best rooms, or would you be more comfortable in a modern hotel room in a larger capital city?
+Is your interest in rich cultural, historical locations where lodgings can sometimes be considered “rustic” for the best rooms, or would you be more comfortable in a modern hotel room in a larger capital city?

 A Realistic Adventure Is The Most Fun

 Pushing personal boundaries to exceed prior limits is the most difficult but also the most rewarding of photographic experiences.
-But jumping into the deep end of a pool without first knowing how to swim is not only foolish, it can dangerous, and it would most likely be mostly a waste of your time and money.
-The world is your photographic oyster, so decide how you are going to shuck it.
+But jumping into the deep end of a pool without first knowing how to swim is not only foolish, it can be dangerous, and it would most likely be mostly a waste of your time and money.
+Nevertheless, the world is your photographic oyster, so decide how you are going to shuck it.